 Market Square is a contemporary space and is ideal for hosting festivals, concerts, community events and civic celebrations.
 Please consider the following when requesting use of Market Square:

 - Only non-profit organizations will be approved for the use of Market Square.

 - Events must be open to the public and cannot be ticketed.

-- The ice rink/water feature must remain accessible to the public at all times.
+- The ice rink/wading pool must remain accessible to the public at all times.
 Exceptions may be permitted at the discretion of City staff for performances or other public events taking place on the concrete pad; but not for displays.

 - Access to power is available, but must be approved through the special event process.

-- The washrooms in the pavilion are open when the ice or water feature is operational.
+- The washrooms in the pavilion are open when the ice or wading pool is operational.
 Provisions of additional portable washroom facilities may be required.